-Punctual Attendance Required: Beginning the first day, attendance will be recorded at 4:00 pm.
+Punctual Attendance Required: Beginning the first day, attendance will be recorded at 12:00 pm.
 Per the UNM Student Handbook, a student may be dropped from the course as a consequence of absences from class.
 This attendance requirement applies equally to main-campus students and distance/online students.
-All students are expected to use a desktop computer, a camera, and cable internet or high-speed connection for participating in class.
-Your camera must be on during the class meeting; students not visible to the classroom aren't considered in attendance.
+Distance/online students are required to use a desktop computer, a camera, and cable internet or high-speed connection for participating in class.
+Your camera must be on during the class meeting: students not visible to the classroom aren't considered in attendance.